I OVERVIEW – THE 'CHANGING ZEITGEIST'

 i Privacy and data protection legislation and standards – federal law (including general obligations for data handlers and data subject rights)

-General consumer privacy enforcement agency – The FTC
+General consumer privacy enforcement agency – the FTC

-Although there is no single omnibus federal privacy or cybersecurity law nor designated central data protection authority, the FTC comes closest to assuming that role for consumer privacy in the US.4 The statute establishing the FTC, the FTC Act, grants it jurisdiction over essentially all business conduct in the country affecting interstate (or international) commerce and individual consumers.5 And while the Act does not expressly address privacy or information security, the FTC has interpreted the Act as giving it authority to regulate information privacy, data security, online advertising, behavioural tracking and other data-intensive, commercial activities – and accordingly to play a leading role in laying out general privacy principles for the modern economy.
+Although there is no single omnibus federal privacy or cybersecurity law nor designated central data protection authority, the FTC comes closest to assuming that role for consumer privacy in the US.4 The statute establishing the FTC, the FTC Act, grants the Commission jurisdiction over essentially all business conduct in the country affecting interstate (or international) commerce and individual consumers.5 And while the Act does not expressly address privacy or information security, the FTC has interpreted the Act as giving it authority to regulate information privacy, data security, online advertising, behavioural tracking and other data-intensive, commercial activities – and accordingly to play a leading role in laying out general privacy principles for the modern economy.

 The FTC has rooted its privacy and information security authority in Section 5 of the FTC Act, which charges the Commission with prohibiting 'unfair or deceptive acts or practices in or affecting commerce'.6 An act or practice is deceptive under Section 5 if there is a representation or omission of information likely to mislead a consumer acting reasonably under the circumstances; and the representation or omission is 'material'.
 The FTC has taken action against companies for deception when companies have made promises, such as those relating to the security procedures purportedly in place, and then not honoured or implemented them in practice.
 An act or practice is 'unfair' under Section 5 if it causes or is likely to cause substantial injury to consumers that is not reasonably avoidable and lacks countervailing benefits to consumers or competition.
 The FTC thus understands unfairness to encompass unexpected information practices, such as inadequate disclosure or actions that a consumer would find 'surprising' in the relevant context.